cgarciae/tensorbuilder/README.md

 * Enable users to easily create complex branched topologies while maintaining a fluent API (see [Builder.branch](http://cgarciae.github.io/tensorbuilder/tensorbuilder.m.html#tensorbuilder.tensorbuilder.Builder.branch))
 * Let users be expressive and productive through a DSL

+## Features
+* **Branches**: Enable to easily express complex complex topologies with a fluent API.
+See [Branches](http://cgarciae.github.io/tensorbuilder/guide/branches.m.html).
+* **Patches**: Add functions from other Tensor-based libraries as methods of the Builder class.
+TensorBuilder gives you a curated patch plus some specific patches from `TensorFlow` and `TFLearn`, but you can build you own to make TensorBuilder what you want it to be.
+See [Patches](http://cgarciae.github.io/tensorbuilder/guide/patches.m.html).
+* **DSL**: Use an abbreviated notation with a functional style to make the creation of networks faster, structural changes easier, and reuse code.
+See [DSL](http://cgarciae.github.io/tensorbuilder/guide/dsl.m.html).

 ## Installation
 Tensor Builder assumes you have a working `tensorflow` installation.
 We don't include it in the `requirements.txt` since the installation of tensorflow varies depending on your setup.